 Mission: We want survival in the UK to be among the best in the world.
 We’re focusing our efforts in four key areas – working to help prevent cancer, diagnose it earlier, develop new treatments and optimise current treatments by personalising them and making them even ...

-I worked at Cancer Research UK part-time
+I have been working at Cancer Research UK full-time (More than a year)

-News digest – NHS waiting times far too long, childhood obesity strategy under fire, golden drugs showing early promise in the lab, and… what do you need to know about at-home genetic tests? http://glassdoor.com/slink.htm?key=vQc6C—30+ days ago
+News digest – NHS waiting times far too long, childhood obesity strategy under fire, golden drugs showing early promise in the lab, and… what do you need to know about at-home genetic tests? http://glassdoor.com/slink.htm?key=vQc6C